A Comprehensive Approach

 Privacy and Security

-Digital Commons is utilized to publish scholarly, primarily open-access content that is in the public domain and meant for public discovery.
+Digital Commons is utilized to publish scholarly, primarily open-access content that is meant for public discovery.
 Though Digital Commons is not used to store or host sensitive, confidential, personal, or financial information, we do collect some user information to create accounts that allow users to make their scholarly works available.

-- The information we collect for a user account is less than the information available on a typical faculty web page or business card.
-Here are the fields we collect, and only a few are required (those are starred):
+- The personal information we collect for a user account is less than the information available on a typical faculty web page or business card.
+Here are the fields we collect in addition to a password, and only two are required (those are starred):

 - Email address*